b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lame.md

 Nmap done at Wed May 29 15:39:14 2019 -- 1 IP address (1 host up) scanned in 85.91 seconds
 ```
 <br>
-<center>So there are a few ports open.
+So there are a few ports open.
 The first thing that I noticed was the anonymous login for FTP.
 Upon quick inspection I realized there was nothing there.
 Next port that caught my eye was 445 running SMB.
-We can see that it is running version 3.0.20 and with a quick google search we find this vulnerability</center>
+We can see that it is running version 3.0.20 and with a quick google search we find this vulnerability

 <center> <img src="/htb/lame/exploit.png"> </center>
 <br>
-<center>Now I start up Metasploit and load the script located at <b>exploit/multi/samba/usermap_script</b>.
+Now I start up Metasploit and load the script located at <b>exploit/multi/samba/usermap_script</b>.
 I set the <b>RHOSTS</b> to my IP and then type <b>exploit</b>.
-If everything goes well then you should see something like I do below.</center>
+If everything goes well then you should see something like I do below.

 <center><img src="/htb/lame/metasploit.png"></center>
 <br>
-<center>So I got a shell.
-Typing <b>whoami</b> will reveal that I am root.</center>
+So I got a shell.
+Typing <b>whoami</b> will reveal that I am root.

 <center><img src="/htb/lame/root.png"></center>

-<center>The user flag is stored in <b>/home/makis/user.txt</b> and the root flag is located at <b>/root/root.txt</b></center>
+The user flag is stored in <b>/home/makis/user.txt</b> and the root flag is located at <b>/root/root.txt</b>
 <br><br><br>